Fellowship-of-the-Link/old-TfT-test1/project/Project plan.md

 # Project plan

-This is currently version 0 of the site.

-## Version 0: define, create mockup
+## Phase 0: define, create mockup

-### At a glance: Peter, Bill & Mathew knock the basic idea around until it's ready for v1
+### At a glance: Peter, Bill & Mathew knock the basic idea around until it's ready for p1

 * Create a first set of scoring dimensions, which will mean aligning various tables developed by various people
 	* martyr draft (ML) - done
 	* transferred to airtable draft (all) - done
-	* to [[measuring thinking tools]] for comments in v1
+	* to [[measuring thinking tools]] for comments in p1
 * Get ML up to speed on massive.wiki (herculanean team effort)
 * site mockup (ML): no actual code, but shows how it will look
 	* first draft site structure